processing/p5.js-website-legacy/contributor_docs/i18n_contribution.md

 2. Make changes only at files under the `src/` directory.
 3. Check if your changes are correct and don't break the website render by typing `npm run watch`.
+4. Create your branch by typing `git branch your-branch`
+5. Switch to your branch by typing `git checkout your-branch`
-4. Commit the files you have changed, type:
+6. Commit the files you have changed, type:

     ```
     $ git add -A